nodejs/node-eps/002-es-modules.md

 These have `[[Set]]` be a no-op and are read only views of the exports of an ES module.
 Attempting to reassign any named export will not work, but assigning to the properties of the exports follows normal rules.
+This also means that keys cannot be added.

 ### 4.9.
 CJS modules allow mutation of imported modules